-There’s no doubt lighting can make or break a luxury interior design scheme, but sadly it’s often only considered as an afterthought once the more obvious elements of a room design or full home interior redesigns have been put together.
+There’s no doubt lighting can make or break a luxury interior design scheme, but sadly it’s often only considered as an afterthought once the more obvious elements of a room interior design have been put together.
 If carefully planned, lighting not only provides functional illumination, it also plays a vital role in setting the tone and mood of a space.

-Here at RWD, we always advise our clients to think about lighting in terms of layers.
-We believe the right use of the three main types of lighting – ambient, task and accent – can turn a beautiful interior design scheme into an absolutely showstopping one!
+Here at RWD, we always advise our clients to think about home lighting in terms of layers.
+We believe the right use of the three main types of lighting – ambient, task and accent – can turn a beautiful luxury interior design scheme into an absolutely showstopping one!

 Ambient lighting should provide a good distribution of light across a whole room, taking into account the amount of natural light available.
 It can be achieved with pendant lights, chandeliers or downlights – any light fitting that can create good illumination without glare.
 Task lighting has a practical focus, providing illumination for specific functions in a room or to brighten poorly-lit areas.
 Examples include under-cabinet lighting in a kitchen, wall lights and table lamps.
 Accent lighting is used to draw attention to specific elements within a design scheme such as a piece of art or an architectural feature.
 This can be achieved via picture lights, LED strips or uplighters.